 Regardless of how talented your new employees are, teaching customer service skills is essential if you want your reps to effectively represent your company.

-Take HubSpot’s content team, for example.
-We were hired because we know how to write, but when we started, we weren’t simply handed a laptop and told, “Now, go type a bunch of stuff.”
-No, we were trained on how to write per HubSpot’s style guide, how to represent the company and brand online, and how to ensure all of our pieces meet quality standards.
+Take HubSpot's content team, for example.
+We were hired because we know how to write, but when we started, we weren't simply handed a laptop and told, "Now, go type a bunch of stuff."
+Instead, we received training on HubSpot's style guide, how to represent the company and brand online, and how to ensure every piece of content meets all of the quality standards.

 Hiring for Customer Service